I am going to turn you on to greatness.

 “The conversations focus on topics related to different aspects of photography, including: art, documentary and photojournalism.
 The discussions explore the personal experiences of photographers and artists and how they approach their chosen subjects.”

-I was intellectually wowed by Graeme’s review and deep discussion about Maxim’s work.
+I was intellectually wowed by Graeme’s review and deep discussion about Maxim’s vision.
 Maxim is a mind-blowing photographer.
-He covered the Maidan Revolution , also called the Ukrainian Revolution, and the early days of the Ukrainian war, from an insider’s perspective (not as a fly-in and out conflict photographer).
-His subsequent work in the aftermath of Chernobyl is dramatic, humanistic, and incredibly well-crafted.
-Maxim is a master of his subjects, owns a compassionate perspective, a unique vision, dramatic composition, and understanding of the power of light itself.
-Please look at the work.
+He covered the Ukrainian Maidan Revolution, also called the Ukrainian Revolution, and the early days of the Ukrainian war.
+This from an insider’s perspective (not as a fly-in -and-out conflict photographer).
+He lived the conflict as a citizen.

-To get to the Point – Go right now to Graeme’s piece – 13 minutes to be wowed and inspired.
+To get to the Point – Go right now to Graeme’s piece – 13 minutes to be way wowed and inspired.

 “Maxim Dondyuk - An artistic vision within a warring nation.”